 You are not required to pay CGT on a deceased estate when it is passed to you.
 However, you may have to pay CGT at a later date when you sell the estate.

-There are also separate rules around CGT for deceased estates regarding shares and managed funds which we won’t get into here - we’ll just stick to property.
+There are also separate rules around CGT for deceased estates regarding shares and managed funds - but here we are sticking just to property.

 The ATO outlines a number of scenarios where you may be exempt from paying CGT when you inherit a property: